jinterlante1206/AleutianLocal/README.md

 The core stack, started by `aleutian stack start`, includes:

 * **`orchestrator` (Go):** Central API gateway.
-Handles CLI requests, manages workflows (including RAG proxying and direct LLM chat), interacts with other services (embedding, Weaviate, parsers), and enforces data policies during ingestion.
-Reads configuration primarily from environment variables.
+Handles CLI requests and manages workflows.
+It runs the Policy Engine during the populate pre-scan, performs high-speed content-aware chunking, and orchestrates batch ingestion.
+It also proxies requests to the rag-engine and llm backends.
 * **`rag-engine` (Python):** Executes Retrieval-Augmented Generation pipelines.
-Receives requests from the orchestrator, retrieves context from Weaviate using specified strategies (Standard, Reranking), constructs prompts, and calls the configured LLM (via the orchestrator) for generation.
+Receives requests from the orchestrator, retrieves context from Weaviate using specified strategies (Standard, Reranking), constructs prompts, and calls the configured LLM for generation.
+The ingestion pipeline makes all chunks PDR-ready (Parent Document Retriever), allowing this engine to be easily upgraded to retrieve full-document context.
 * **`embedding-server` (Python):** Provides text embedding generation via an API, using Sentence Transformers.
 Called by the orchestrator during data ingestion (`populate`) and by the RAG engine during querying (`ask`).
 * **`gguf-converter` (Python):** Downloads Hugging Face models and converts them to the GGUF format for use with local inference engines like Ollama.
 Called via the `aleutian convert` command.
 * **`weaviate-db`:** Weaviate vector database instance.
 Stores ingested documents, embeddings, and conversation session metadata.